BroadbandForum/usp-test/06-stomp.md

    is present and contains the length of the included body of the message.
 2. In the STOMP frame transporting the GetResponse the `content-type` header is present and contains `application/vnd.bbf.usp.msg`.
-3. In the STOMP frame transporting the GetReponse the `reply-to-dest` header is present and contains the STOMP destination of the EUT.
+3. In the STOMP frame transporting the GetResponse the `reply-to-dest` header is present and contains the STOMP destination of the EUT.